siddharth20729/xio2/DESIGN.md

 # Acceptor

- * Abstracts away the implementation details of java nio.
+ * Abstracts away the implementation details of java nio accept events.
  * Implements an event loop that just deals with accept events.
  * Accepts incoming connections, builds a channel context, attaches the context to an event loop from the pool.